Rashad Jeanty

-Rashad Jeanty (born April 17, 1983) is an American former professional football defensive lineman who played in the National Football League (NFL) and Canadian Football League (CFL).
+Rashad Jeanty (born April 17, 1983) is an American former professional football player who was a defensive lineman in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the CFL's Edmonton Eskimos after he went undrafted in 2002.
 After playing four seasons with the Eskimos, he signed with the Cincinnati Bengals of the NFL in 2006.
 He was also a member of the Philadelphia Eagles during the offseason in 2011.
-He played college football at UCF.
+He played college football for the UCF Knights.

 Early life

 Jeanty is of Haitian descent.
 He attended Carol City High School, where he was rated the 14th-best player in the nation and sixth-best in Florida by The Miami Herald.

 College career

 Jeanty played for two seasons at the University of Central Florida, from 2000–2001, logging 9.5 sacks and 137 tackles in 22 games.
 In 2001, he earned the second team All-Freshman honors from The Football News and was named to The Sporting News third-team Freshman All-America team.